M-Agnel/DL_DA/README.md

 # DL_DA
-# # Advancing Thyroid Disease Classification using Hybrid CNN-RNN Model
+# # Hybrid Approach Using CNN and RNN for Enhanced Classification of Thyroid Diseases

 ## Abstract